Wild, Wild World of Animals

 Wild, Wild World of Animals is a syndicated American television show that features wildlife and nature documentaries.
 It was originally produced from 1973 until 1978, and was narrated by William Conrad.
-The soundtrack was composed by Gerhard Trede and Beatrice Witkin.
+The soundtrack was composed by Gerhard Trede, Beatrice Witkin, and Richard Peaslee.
 Produced by Time-Life Television, the series features documentaries produced by various production companies worldwide, including the BBC.
-Reruns were later aired by the USA Network and Australia's ABC during the 1980s.
+Reruns were later aired by Superstation WTBS, PBS, the USA Network, and Australia's ABC during the 1980s.

 A series of hardbound books published by Time-Life was also published during this period to accompany the series.

 HBO owns the series today; while the series has been made available on home videotape worldwide, the series has not seen release on DVD or Blu-ray formats.
 HBO currently offers clips of the series to commercial customers.